School for Workers | UW-Madison

 School for Workers

-School for Workers is committed to a just and equitable society rooted in economic democracy, in which all workers have a meaningful impact in their workplaces and communities.
-Through teaching, research, and service, the school continues as a catalyst of labor rights through advancing the empowerment of working people, labor organizations, and community partners.
+Since 1925, the School for Workers has been committed to a just and equitable society rooted in economic democracy, in which all workers have a meaningful impact in their workplaces and communities.
+Through teaching, research and service, the School continues today as a catalyst for labor rights.

 Our Team